 Location: To Be Determined

-Agenda items include AIS Prevention Grant Wrap Up, Stormwater Management in Cromwell, Section 319 Small Watershed Focus Program, Sub-Watershed Reports and more.
+Agenda items include AIS Education / Prevention Grant Application, Stormwater Management in Cromwell, Section 319 Small Watershed Focus Program – 9 Key Element Plan, Spring Newsletter, Sub-Watershed Reports and more.

 Please join us!
 Meetings are open to the public and everyone is welcome.